mitdbg/datascienceclass/lab_6/README.md

 #### Grading Scheme
 The grading scheme is transparent:
+- `85/70`: your implementation beats all 4 of the rivals we have implemented AND the bonus `sardaukar` rival
 - `70/70`: your implementation beats all 4 of the rivals we have implemented
 - `60/70`: your implementation beats 3 out of 4 of the rivals we have implemented
 - `55/70`: your implementation beats 2 out of 4 of the rivals we have implemented
 - `50/70`: your implementation beats 1 out of 4 of the rivals we have implemented
 - `0/70`: you didn't submit anything

-The four rivals, in increasing level of difficulty, are:
+The four rivals (and bonus rival), in increasing level of difficulty, are:
 ```
 - noop
 - silly-goose
 - glossu-rabban
 - feyd-rautha
+- sardaukar
 ```

 To "beat" a rival implementation, your code must win at least 3 out of 5 games when we run your code against it head-to-head.
 We run multiple trials because each game starts with a randomly initialized state.